openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 notIn(field: string, value: Array&lt;ValueType&gt;): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data that is not in the specified value.
+Sets a **DataSharePredicates** object to match the data that is not in the specified value.

 Currently, only the RDB and KVDB (schema) support this **DataSharePredicates** object.